-What are Nitroglycerin Sublingual Tablets?
+What is Nitroglycerin?

-Nitroglycerin sublingual tablets are type of medicine known as an organic nitrate and is a vasodilating agent.
+Nitroglycerin is a type of medicine known as an organic nitrate and is a vasodilating agent.
 It is used to treat a type of chest pain called angina.

 What is Angina?

 Angina is a pain or discomfort that keeps coming back when part of your heart does not get enough blood.
 Angina feels like a pressing or squeezing pain, usually in your chest under the breastbone.
 Sometimes you can feel it in your shoulders, arms, neck, jaws, or back.
 Nitroglycerin sublingual tablets can relieve this pain.